 By Cathy Bruce

 Member Services is celebrating our first year of operation!

-Launched in May of 2014 we have responded to more than 600 emails while maintaining
+We are a team of volunteers who are dedicated to providing you the help and assistance you need regarding our chapter and our many events.
+Launched in May of 2014 we have responded to more than 600 emails while maintaining our professional daily careers.

 The Member Service Center serves as a single point of

-contact for all PMINJ Member questions, issues and concerns that relate to PMINJ.
+contact for all PMINJ Member questions, issues and concerns

+and events.
 Our goals is to offer a timely

 The Member Services Team consists of the following volunteers